MorphStore/VLDB-2020/README.md

 - *micro benchmarks* (Section 5.1 in the paper)
 - *Star Schema Benchmark* (Sections 5.2, 6, and 1 in the paper).

-**We are currently setting up this repository.
-Expect everything to be complete within the next couple of days.**

-The source code for conducting the experiments and visualizing the measurements is already complete.
+The source code in this repository can be used to conduct all experiments in the paper.
-Only our experimental artifacts and some more documentation are still missing (see the issues in GitHub).
+It includes MorphStore via git-submodules.

-The source code of MorphStore itself is already open-source: Check out our [Engine](https://github.com/MorphStore/Engine) and [Benchmarks](https://github.com/MorphStore/Benchmarks) repositories.
+The source code of MorphStore itself can be found in the [Engine](https://github.com/MorphStore/Engine) and [Benchmarks](https://github.com/MorphStore/Benchmarks) repositories.

 ## System Requirements